kenbzhou/optipod/README.md

 To run the just eBPF profiler, run `sudo python3 ebpf-profiler.py`.

 ### With Prometheus Integration
-To run the eBPF profiler with an accompanying prometheus integration, run `sudo python3 ebpf-profiler.app.py`.
+To run the eBPF profiler with an accompanying prometheus integration, open two terminal instances.

+1. In the first terminal instance, run `sudo python3 ebpf-profiler.app.py` to initialize in the profiler app.

+2. In the second terminal instance, navigate to the prometheus install folder and run `./prometheus --config.file=prometheus.yml` (make sure the yml file is copied).

+If successful, on the terminal instance running the ebpf profiler app, you should periodically see HTTP 1.1 requests that return 200.

+If you want to manually validate that metrics are being exposed/emitted at the endpoint, run `curl http://localhost:9000/metrics`.